The Office of Academic Affairs & Diversity is housed in the Lamont Directorate, and has the following mission and focus:

 This office conducts training and presentations on Implicit Bias and Stereotype Threat, especially customized to the STEM workplace.
 Sessions can last anywhere between 1 - 2 hours.
 To request a bias training session, email firstname.lastname@example.org

-Dr. Dutt participates in the following Lamont-specific areas of leadership:
+Specific to Lamont, Dr. Dutt participates in the following areas of leadership:

 - LDEO Executive Committee (ExCom): This committee deals with all policy and programmatic issues associated with future directions of the Observatory.
 For more details click here.